lyndon025/playtested/src/content/article/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory.md

 ---
-title: "A rich and meaningful narrative experience | Full Review - Pitstop in Purgatory"
+author: lyndonguitar
+category: Review
-description: "Pitstop in Purgatory is a visual novel / adventure game full of story and thought-provoking ideas.
-Originally made for PC in a surprising two-month timeframe, it is now available as well for Android."
+description: Pitstop in Purgatory is a visual novel / adventure game full of story and thought-provoking ideas.
+Originally made for PC in a surprising two-month timeframe, it is now available as well for Android.
+featured: false
 pubDate: 2023-02-26
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "pitstop-in-purgatory"]
+tags:
-featured: false
+- taptap
+- pitstop-in-purgatory
-thumb: "/images/reviews/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-0.avif"
+thumb: /images/reviews/2023-02-26-a-rich-and-meaningful-narrative-experience--full-review---pitstop-in-purgatory-0.avif
+title: A rich and meaningful narrative experience | Full Review - Pitstop in Purgatory
 ---

 <div class="gallery">